-The 2017 adaptation of Stephen King's IT helped ensure that a healthy fear of clowns made its way to the next generation, but Pennywise isn't the only form IT takes in the film.
-IT is a horrifying entity that chooses to appear as the dancing clown most of the time, but IT can be many things.
-IT chooses its form according to the maximum psychological terror it can inflict.
+The 2017 adaptation of Stephen King's It helped ensure that a healthy fear of clowns made its way to the next generation, but Pennywise isn't the only form It takes in the film.
+It is a horrifying entity that chooses to appear as the dancing clown most of the time, but It can be many things.
+It chooses its form according to the maximum psychological terror it can inflict.

-In the 2017 film, IT appears to the Losers Club in many different forms, each one more haunting to the poor kids of Derry.
-These are all the different monsters and forms that IT takes in the 2017 film.
+In the 2017 film, It appears to the Losers Club in many different forms, each one more haunting to the poor kids of Derry.
+These are all the different monsters and forms that It takes in the 2017 film.